top of page

-- Mel Palmer
+Mel Palmer

-- 3 min read
+• 3 min read

 When Is the Right (and Safe) Time?

-In the UK, safe sleep guidance recommends that babies sleep in the same room as their parents for at least the first 6 months.
+In the UK, safe sleep guidance recommends that babies sleep in the same room as their parents for at least the first six months.
 This is linked to a reduced risk of SIDS (Sudden Infant Death Syndrome).

-That said, many families choose to transition somewhere between 6–12 months, depending on, how everyone is sleeping, the amount of space that you have in your home and your little one's development and temperament.
+That said, many families choose to transition somewhere between six to twelve months, depending on how everyone is sleeping, the amount of space that you have in your home, and your little one's development and temperament.
+There is no perfect age for moving your little one into their own room; the time just must be right for your family.

 Creating a Safe and Comfortable Sleep Space

-Before making the move, it is important to get their room set up in a way that feels both safe and sleep friendly.
+Before making the move, it is important to get their room set up in a way that feels both safe and sleep-friendly.
+Here’s what to focus on:

-✔️ Safe Sleep Basics
+Safe Sleep Basics

 • A firm, flat mattress in a cot or cot bed